TomRenzulli/ProfileBuilder/README.md

 If this saved you time, mass that star button.
 It helps others find this repo.

-If this helped you land a job, get that promotion, or if this just helped in anyway, come back and tell us about it.
+If this helped you land a job, come back and tell us about it.
 That's the real metric.

 ---